gallais/generic-syntax/doc/bob-comments.md

 # Abstract

-Almost every programming language's syntax includes a notion of bound variable, and the accompanying notions of $\alpha$-equivalence, capture avoiding substitution, typing contexts, runtime environments, and so on.
-In the past, implementing and reasoning about programming languages has required careful handling to maintain the correct behaviour of bound variables.
-Modern programming languages now include features that enable constraints like scope safety to be expressed in types.
-Nevertheless, the programmer is still forced to write the same boilerplate over again for each new implementation of a scope safe operation (e.g., renaming, substitution, CPS transformation, printing, etc.), and then again for correctness proofs.
+Almost every programming language's syntax includes a notion of binder and corresponding bound occurrences, along with the accompanying notions of $\alpha$-equivalence, capture avoiding substitution, typing contexts, runtime environments, and so on.
+In the past, implementing and reasoning about programming languages required careful handling to maintain the correct behaviour of bound variables.
+Modern programming languages include features that enable constraints like scope safety to be expressed in types.
+Nevertheless, the programmer is still forced to write the same boilerplate over again for each new implementation of a scope safe operation (e.g., renaming, substitution, desugaring, printing, etc.), and then again for correctness proofs.

-In this paper, we present an expressive universe of syntaxes with binding and demonstrate how to (1) implement scope safe traversals once and for all by generic programming; and (2) how to derive properties of these traversals by generic proving.
+We present an expressive universe of syntaxes with binding and demonstrate how to (1) implement scope safe traversals once and for all by generic programming; and (2) how to derive properties of these traversals by generic proving.
 Our universe description, generic traversals and proofs, and our examples have all been formalised in Agda and are available in the accompanying material.

 * CCS Concepts, and the Key words are wrong